-The chief executive is subject to a twelve-month notice period and the other executive directors to a sixmonth period.
-On an annual basis the board reviews the talent and succession plan for senior and executive management including the CEO.
+The CEO is subject to a twelve-month notice period and the other executive directors to a six-month period.
+On an annual basis the board reviews the talent and succession plan for senior and executive management, including the CEO.